Potential Kerberos SPN Spoofing via Suspicious DNS Query

 About

-Identifies queries to a DNS record containing a base64-encoded blob matching the pattern "UWhRCA...BAAAA".
+Identifies queries for a DNS name containing a base64-encoded blob matching the pattern "UWhRCA...BAAAA".
 This pattern corresponds to a marshaled CREDENTIAL_TARGET_INFORMATION structure, commonly used in Kerberos coercion attacks.
 It is associated with tools and techniques that exploit SPN spoofing via DNS.
-Adversaries may abuse this to coerce victim systems into authenticating to attacker-controlled hosts while requesting Kerberos tickets for legitimate services (often the victim's own identity), enabling attacks such as NTLM reflection.
+Adversaries may abuse such names to coerce victim systems into authenticating to attacker-controlled hosts while requesting Kerberos tickets for legitimate services (often the victim's own identity).
+Depending on the coerced service and negotiated authentication, this can support Kerberos relay or NTLM reflection/relay paths without relying on normal NTLM fallback behavior.

 Tags